If your kids are yawning in the pages of their books, you might want to try some activities that will make literature fun for them.

 9. Play Games

 Board games are another enjoyable activity that can bring a story to life.
-You can search Amazon to find games that have been created from books.
-Some that are currently available include:
+You can find games that have been created from books on Amazon.
+Some that are available include:

 - Wizard of Oz Yellow Brick Road Game